ARCHIVED-mean-stack/session-8/README.md

 mongoose.model('Pirate', PirateSchema);
 ```

-Require Mongoose into this file, and create a new Schema object.
-This schema helps Mongoose make sure it's getting and setting the right and well-formed data from and to the Mongo collection.
+ This schema makes sure we're getting and setting the right and well-formed data to and from the Mongo collection.
 Our schema has three String properties which define a Pirate object.

  The last line creates the Pirate model object, with built in Mongo interfacing methods.
 We'll refer to this Pirate object in other files.

 Update controllers/pirates.js to require Mongoose, so we can create an instance of our Pirate model to work with.

 Update findAll() to query Mongo with the find() data model method.

 ```js
 var mongoose = require('mongoose'),